 The first step is to purchase an exam from The College Board.

 The second step is to register for an appointment to take the CLEP exam on campus.
-Students will still pay the fee for the exam on campus in the Cashier’s Window
+Proctoring fee will be paid online; instructions will be in the registration.